Do I have access to my daughter's or son's disciplinary records?

 What can I do to get my student involved with Davenport University, so that he or she can enhance their college experience?

 Encourage your student to attend Davenport events on campus.
 At the beginning of the academic year, there are several opportunities for students to find out about different registered student organizations, events on campus and job opportunities on campus.
-Students can come to PantherPalooza on September 10, 2010 and find out what is happening on campus.
+For example, students can come to PantherPalooza in September of each year and find out what is happening on campus.
 Several community organizations, departments and restaurants come to this event to recruit students to become involved at Davenport and in the Grand Rapids community.
 You can find out more information about volunteering on campus, joining a student organization or start a student organization with friends.

-What types of activities are there on the weekends?
+What types of activities can my student participate in on the weekends?

 Students have the opportunity to attend athletic events which take place all throughout the year.
 In addition, students can join registered student organizations to meet new people and get involved.
-The Student Life Office additionally offers programming all throughout the year such as Homecoming, Spirit Week, Family Weekend, Sibs and Kids Weekend, Spring Fling and more.
-The Student Activities Committee is a registered student organization that plans campus-wide events.
-In the past, they have planned events such as movie nights, comedians, coffeehouse performers and video game tournaments.
+The Student Life Office additionally offers programming throughout the year such as Homecoming, Family Weekend, Sibs and Kids Weekend, Spring Fling, Stressbusters, weekly programming and more.
 Moreover, Panther Recreation plans fun recreational activities such as bowling, skating and intramural sports.
-Stop by the Student Life office and we can help you get involved or visit our website at Student.Life@Davenport.edu!
+Stop by the Student Life office and we can help you get involved!

 What opportunities are available at Davenport and in the surrounding community for students to become involved?